mattbrock/k8s-minikube-eks/README.md

 1. Firstly we'll set up a development cluster on our local machine using minikube.
 1. Then we'll build the cluster on Amazon EKS, which could be used for test and/or production environments.
 This will use two EC2 instances for the cluster Nodes, plus an ELB for the load balancer.

+## Related blog article

+This tutorial also appears as an article on my blog [here](https://blog.cetre.co.uk/how-to-set-up-a-kubernetes-cluster-with-minikube-and-then-with-amazon-eks/).

 ## Requirements

 * [Docker](https://www.docker.com/)